shaik1002/biggitlabbomb/doc/user/analytics/dora_metrics.md

 ## DORA metrics availability

-The table below provides an overview of the DORA metrics' availability in projects and groups:
+The table below provides an overview of the DORA metrics' availability at project and group level:

 | Metric                    | Level             | Comments |
 |---------------------------|-------------------|----------|